Feature image: Keely Silva, @Deadlydots_

 For many Australians, January 26 is a date synonymous with murder and invasion.
-It's the day the First Fleet sailed into Port Jackson, claiming the land as their own, and signifying the beginning of two centuries of dispossession, disease epidemics, abuse, forced separation of families, violence, and policies that would permanently destroy elements of Indigenous culture.
+It's the day the British hoisted their flag at Port Jackson, signifying the beginning of two centuries of dispossession, disease epidemics, abuse, forced separation of families, violence, and policies that would permanently destroy elements of Indigenous culture.

 As a result, January 26 is referred to by some as Invasion Day, Survival Day, or Day of Mourning.
 It is not, they argue, a day of celebration, and as a result, the date we call 'Australia Day' needs to change.

 Changing the date alone, however, would never be enough.
 What has to come with symbolic change is a shift in attitudes and recognition of the fact that Australia's history started long before January 26, 1788.

 The Uluru Statement from the Heart calls for constitutional change and structural reform that recognises the sacred, ancient spiritual link Aboriginal and Torres Strait Islander people have to their land; a sovereignty that "co-exists with the sovereignty of the Crown".

 Reconciling these two sovereignties would result in a fuller expression of Australia's nationhood and help address what the statement's authors describe as "the torment of our powerlessness" — the kind that has seen huge numbers of young Aboriginal people end up behind bars.